kluctl/www-kluctl.io/content/en/blog/2024-07-25-argocd-and-flux-vs-kluctl.md

 ## Dependency management and ordering

-Kubernetes manifests are declarative and in most cases the order in which they are applies does not matter, because constant reconciliation will eventually fix all issues that arise in-between.
-This however has limits and does not always work.
+Kubernetes manifests are declarative and in most cases the order in which they are applied does not matter, because constant reconciliation will eventually fix all issues that arise in-between.
+This, however, has limits and does not always work.
 The most prominent examples are CRDs and Namespaces.
 You can't apply a CR before the corresponding CRD is applied and you can't apply namespaced resources before the namespace is applied.